GheorgheMorari/RaylibCSGraphs/README.md

-Practical implementation of graphs, based on 3 topic:
+Practical implementation of graphs, based on 3 topics:

-Minimal spanning tree, using prim's algorithm
-Minimal distance using Dijkstra's algorithm
-Maximal flow (Algorithm not specified but we used Ford Fulkerson)
+1)Minimal spanning tree, using prim's algorithm 2)Minimal distance using Dijkstra's algorithm 3)Maximal flow (Algorithm not specified but we used Ford Fulkerson)

 An all-in-one solution complete with GUI and file import-export using files from project, without need to place the file in a specified directory.